Efemia Chela

-Born in Zambia, Chela grew up in England, Ghana, Botswana and South Africa.
-She graduated with a BA degree in French, Politics, and Classical civilizations from Rhodes University in South Africa, and at the Institut D’Etudes Politiques in Aix-en-Provence, France.
+Born in Zambia, Efemia Chela grew up in England, Ghana, Botswana and South Africa.
+She graduated with a BA degree in French, Politics, and Classical civilizations from Rhodes University in South Africa, and at the Institut d’Etudes Politiques in Aix-en-Provence, France.
+Chela's short stories have been published in Short.Sharp.Stories, Brittle Paper and most recently in As You Like It, the 2018 Gerald Kraak Award anthology.
+Efemia contributed an essay to Touch, a collection of essays edited by Tiffany Mugo and Kim Windvogel.